matteogreek/matteogreek.github.io/content/authors/admin/_index.md

 Greetings!
 I am a Master's Degree student in Computer Science, specializing in Cyber Security at the University of Trento.
 I am an inquisitive person, eager to learn new skills and always seeking new topics to explore.
 I recently completed an internship at SAP Security Research, where I contributed to the development of an automated tool for mining vulnerabilities in open source software repositories.
 Currently, I am working on my Master's thesis, focusing on the same topic that I explored during my internship.
 {style="text-align: justify;"}

 While I am relatively new to Capture The Flag exercises, I enjoy delving into their challenges and learning new technologies.
+In addition to these, I've also started doing some SOC exercises to further enhance my skill set.
 I share my journey through the notes I take and the writeups I create, documenting my experiences and discoveries.
 {style="text-align: justify;"}

 My research interests include a wide range of topics such as open source software, software vulnerabilities, mining repositories, software-defined networking, and cybercrime.
 Beyond cybersecurity, my passion lies in wildlife conservation, with a particular focus on primates.
 I am particularly intrigued by research methodologies involving automated detection techniques against wildlife poaching activities.
 Although I promise not to write code with the same quality as a monkey would, I embrace a playful and creative approach to problem-solving.